Selective Prediction via Training Dynamics: Background on Selective Prediction

+\paragraph{Training Dynamics Approaches (classification).} Checkpoint and snapshot ensembles \citep{huang2017snapshot, chen2017checkpoint} constitute the first usage of training dynamics to boost model utility.
+Our work is closest in spirit to recent work on dataset cartography~\citep{swayamdipta2020dataset} which relies on using training dynamics from an example difficulty viewpoint by considering the variance of logits.
+However, their approach does not consider selective prediction and further requires access to true label information (which is not available in the selective prediction setting).
+Recent work on out-of-distribution detection~\citep{adila2022understanding}, a closely related yet distinct application scenario from selective prediction, harness similar training dynamics based signals.

-\paragraph{Example Difficulty} A related line of work is identifying \emph{difficult} examples, or how well a model can generalize to a given unseen example. \citet{jiang2020characterizing} introduce a per-instance empirical consistency score which estimates the probability of predicting the ground truth label with models trained on data subsamples of different sizes.
-Unlike our approach, however, this requires training a large number of models. \citet{toneva2018empirical} quantifies example difficulty through the lens of a forgetting event, in which the example is misclassified after being correctly classified.
-However, the metrics that we introduce in \S~\ref{sec:method}, are based on the disagreement of the label at each checkpoint with the final predicted label.
-Other approaches estimate the example difficulty by: prediction depth of the first layer at which a $k$-NN classifier correctly classifies an example~\citep{baldock2021deep}, the impact of pruning on model predictions of the example~\citep{hooker2019compressed}, and estimating the leave-one-out influence of each training example on the accuracy of an algorithm by using influence functions~\citep{feldman2020neural}.
-Closest to our method, the work of~\citet{agarwal2020estimating} utilizes gradients of intermediate models during training to rank examples by difficulty.
+\paragraph{Example Difficulty.} A related line of work to selective prediction is identifying \emph{difficult} examples, or how well a model can generalize to a given unseen example.
+Recent work~\cite{jiang2020characterizing} has demonstrated that the probability of predicting the ground truth label with models trained on data sub-samples of different sizes can be estimated via a per-instance empirical consistency score.
+Unlike our approach, however, this requires training a large number of models.
+Example difficulty can also be quantified through the lens of a forgetting event ~\cite{toneva2018empirical} in which the example is misclassified after being correctly classified.
+Instead, the metrics that we introduce in Section~\ref{sec:method}, are based on the disagreement of the label at each checkpoint with the final predicted label.
+Other approaches estimate the example difficulty by: prediction depth of the first layer at which a $k$-NN classifier correctly classifies an example~\citep{baldock2021deep}, the impact of quantization and compression on model predictions of a given sample~\citep{hooker2019compressed}, and estimating the leave-one-out influence of each training example on the accuracy of an algorithm by using influence functions~\citep{feldman2020neural}.
+Closest to our method, the work of \cite{agarwal2020estimating} utilizes gradients of intermediate models during training to rank examples by difficulty.
 In particular, they average pixel-wise variance of gradients for each given input image.
-Notably, this approach is more costly and less practical than our approach and also does not study the accuracy/coverage trade-off which is of paramount importance to SC.
+Notably, this approach is more costly and less practical than our approach and also does not study the utility/coverage trade-off which is of paramount importance to selective prediction.